rabbah/nimbella-cli/doc/README.md

 **To create additional namespaces:**

 1. [Contact Nimbella Support](https://nimbella.com/contact).
-2. Identify yourself as an existing developer and provide the email or github account you used for signing up initially.
+2. Identify yourself as an existing developer and provide the email or GitHub account you used for signing up initially.
 3. Wait for an email to arrive containing instructions for adding the additional namespace to your credential store.

 **To view all of your namespaces:**